Arsenal of Defenses

 - U.S. Real Estate Settlement Procedures Act: The primary focus of RESPA is regulation of the real estate closing process.
 The law requires a detailed closing statement to be used at most real estate closings.
 RESPA also prohibits kickbacks and illegal referral fees, and it aims to reduce the amount of money a borrower must put in escrow.
 Under the law, a qualified written request (QWR) may be used to seek information from your loan’s servicer regarding the loan’s status, and it also allows you to request certain documents.
 Newer RESPA regulations allow you to seek additional information from your servicer.
 Borrowers can recover up to $2,000 for violations of RESPA.
 Lenders must also make certain disclosures when referring a borrower to an “affiliated” business.
 Fines of up to $10,000 and/or a year of jail time can be enforced for violations of the “affiliated business arrangement” disclosure requirement under RESPA.

-- Miscellaneous: Payment, statute of limitations (as uniquely applied in foreclosures), res judicata (as uniquely applied in foreclosures), unclean hands (due to a number of different reasons), Servicemembers' Civil Relief Act, force-placed insurance issues, fraud, unjust enrichment, duress, unconscionability, waiver, loan modification defects, failure to join an indispensable party, capacity, and estoppel.
+- Miscellaneous: Payment, rejected payment, statute of limitations (as uniquely applied in foreclosures), res judicata (as uniquely applied in foreclosures), unclean hands (due to a number of different reasons), Servicemembers' Civil Relief Act, force-placed insurance issues, fraud, unjust enrichment, duress, unconscionability, waiver, loan modification (we have made appellate law in Florida on this issue), failure to join an indispensable party, capacity, and estoppel.

 These defenses all rely on the specific facts of each individual case and which makes it all that more important to hire a lawyer who has significant experience with foreclosure defense law and who is passionate about aggressively representing your best interests.